icann/rst-test-specs/inc/preamble.md

    further.
 A test case will only produce a single `CRITICAL` result and it will always be the last result in the log.

-## 2.3.6.
-Common errors

-For each test case, various errors and critical errors are defined which will be used to signal why that the case might have failed.

-In addition to these, there are a number of errors which any test case may produce, which are:

-* [TBA]

 # 2.4.
 Test procedures

 Where possible, test cases will reuse existing connections and any objects